 This recipe is reproduced with permission from Down East Books, an imprint of Globe Pequot, 2019.

-2 Microwave the jam: Cook the berries in the microwave, uncovered, for 3 minutes, until the sugar dissolves.
+Cook the berries in the microwave on high power, uncovered, for 3 minutes, until the sugar dissolves.

 To test, dip a spoon into the jam and hold it over the bowl so the jam drops back into the bowl.
 When the drops off the spoon are thick, rather than runny, the jam is ready.
 Stir in the vanilla.
 (I found the jam to be thick and a little gloppy off the spoon—that was the tell. - Carrie)